Eight-foot pitch: Pipe pitch and octaves

-A pipe or string is designated as eight-foot pitch (8′) is sounded at the pitch ordinarily assigned to the key.
+A pipe or string designated as eight-foot pitch (8′) is sounded at the pitch ordinarily assigned to the key.
 For example, the key for A above middle C activates an eight-foot pipe or string that sounds the standard pitch of this A, such as 440 Hz for an instrument tuned to the A440 pitch standard.
 Pipes or strings identified as longer sound a lower pitch than the assigned key whereas pipes identified as shorter sound higher.

 Doubling the length of a pipe or string halves its natural frequency, whereas halving the length of a pipe or string doubles its natural frequency.
 Examples include: